CSBM-Lab/SPROTify/README.md

   --save-model
 ```

-If users want to perform hyperparameter tuning during model training, they can enable `--tune` and set `--n-jobs` and `--n-trials`.
+If users want to perform hyperparameter tuning during model training, they can enable `--tune` and set `--n-trials`.
 However, please note that this will significantly increase the runtime.
 When --tune is used in Manual mode, the output files and folder structure are the same as in **auto mode**.